 Site descriptions

 Three long-term sites were used for this study (Figure 1), with one site having two trials.
 Therefore, a total of four trials were sampled (Table 1).
 Each trial consisted of two treatments that had been in place for at least 10 years: (1) a maize/soybean rotation (either grain- or silage-based) with a winter rye CC planted yearly in the fall following cash crop harvest and terminated in the spring, and (2) the same rotation without a CC.
 Every trial was arranged in a randomized complete block design with four (West and East) or five (Central) replicates.
 The plots within each trial were managed identically save for the planting of the CC in the fall.
 The exact herbicide and nutrient programs varied by site, reflective of their particular managers and contexts (supplementary material).
-More detailed accounts of agronomic management have been published elsewhere for the research site (Moore et al., 2014) and production sites (Nichols et al. 2020).
-All sites had sub-surface tile drainage and were managed without tillage since initiation.
+More detailed accounts of agronomic management have been published elsewhere for the research site (Moore et al., 2014) and commercial farm sites (Nichols et al. 2020).
+All sites had sub-surface tile drainage and were managed without tillage since initiation of the trials.